-This web site is run by Michael Broschat, who lives in Arlington, Virginia, USA.
+This web site is run by Michael Broschat, who lives in Longview, Washington, USA.
 It is completely non-commercial, and exists simply to test various web technologies and techniques, although I will admit that I’ve gotten rather attached to the blog I write and to the various “web topics” that I’ve produced over the years.

 I’ve been taking pictures since I was 12 years old, and every now and again will be moved to share some of the results.
 Most often, these efforts take the form of photo essays where I have a thing or two to say along with the photographs, which is why I call them “web topics” rather than picture galleries.

 In reality, the approach outlined in this site is becoming outmoded.
 But it is safe to say that these techniques work with versions of SharePoint through 2010, and that encompasses a lot of federal systems.
 Word is, they work under 2013, too, but there are other ways now of accomplishing these tasks.

 A note on the origin of ‘Montlake’, as in Montlake Software International, etc

 I used to live in the Montlake district of Seattle.
 In fact, as with most informal area names, there are no clear boundaries, but it was the closest generally regarded neighborhood that I wanted to acknowledge.